 By reducing password usage organizations can control who has access to their systems and reduce the threat of breaches.
 Passwords pose risks to organizations: users reuse them, write them down and choose user-friendly passwords.
 These make passwords easy to crack.
 SSO overcomes this danger, by eliminating the need for users to remember passwords, and adding more authentication factors.

 One of the reasons users reuse passwords is because remembering and reentering unique passwords is annoying and time-consuming.
 SSO creates a seamless user experience by enabling users to access apps immediately, with all the password authentication heavy-lifting taking place in the backend.

 With SSO, organizations centralize authentication policies, enabling them to control who can gain access to valuable assets and whose permissions should be revoked.
 This increases their governance over users and the permissions, and increases their security posture.
 In addition, with SSO organizations can get a clear audit log and gain accountability of who connected to where.

 SSO saves users time by eliminating the friction of connecting, updating passwords and logging in every time they switch between apps.
 Employees can focus on work instead of on IT.

-Zero trust leverages SSO as a method for authenticating users before they are provided access to valuable assets and apps.
-Everytime the user wants to access an app, a token is transparently used to validate their identity.
+The zero trust model leverages SSO as a method for authenticating users before they are provided access to valuable assets and apps.
+Every time a user wants to access an app, a token is transparently used to validate their identity.
 Passwords cannot be used to login.

-Some zero trust providers like Cyolo also leverage SSO even more by introducing a credentials vault, to ensure they are always kept safe and cannot be cracked.
-Cyolo enables organizations to use their own SSO systems, or to implement Cyolo’s out-of-the-box solution.
-Request a demo to learn more.
+Some zero trust providers, like Cyolo, leverage SSO even more by introducing a credentials vault, to ensure they are always kept safe and cannot be cracked.
+Cyolo enables organizations to use their own SSO systems or to implement Cyolo’s out-of-the-box solution.